hacksu/GitHub-SourceTree/README.md

 </p>
 <h2>Making Our Website</h2>
 <p>
-Open a text editor like VS Code or Atom.
-If you need one, here's the install for VS Code: https://code.visualstudio.com/
+Open a text editor like VS Code, Atom or even notepad.

 <h3> Create a new branch </h3>
 Let's create and checkout a new branch.